Saturday. CME closed. You’re open — on HyperLiquid S&P500.

 S&P500 is margined and settled in USDC.
 You need USDC in your HyperLiquid perps balance before you can trade.

-If you haven’t deposited yet, our beginner’s guide walks you through depositing USDC and transferring it to your perps account.
-Once your balance is ready, you’re set.
+If you haven’t deposited yet, our beginner’s guide walks you through USDC deposit in about five minutes, including spot/perps transfers.

 Step 2.
 Find S&P500

-3. Select the market under the xyz deployer tag — this is the officially licensed one
+- Select the market with the xyz deployer tag — that’s the officially licensed one

-You can also find it by navigating to TradFi → Indices in the market categories — S&P500-USDC is listed there alongside other index perpetuals.
+You can also find it by navigating to TradFi → Indices — S&P500-USDC is listed alongside other index perpetuals.

 Watch out: Multiple S&P 500 markets exist on HyperLiquid.
 Only the one tagged xyz (displaying as S&P500-USDC) carries the S&P DJI license.
 The others — flx:USA500, km:US500, cash:USA500 — are unofficial.